 Fully autonomous weapons have not been deployed yet, but important efforts have been directed towards their development.
 The technology exists.
 These weapons would be able to make life-or-death decisions without any human intervention; humans would only be involved in their creation and programming.

-However, semi-autonomous weapons have already been utilized during conflict, both by state and non-state actors (not sure which fact is scarier).
-If you ask me, semi-autonomous weapons still give rise to the uncertainties mentioned above.
+However, semi-autonomous weapons have already been utilized during conflict, both by state and non-state actors, and they still give rise to the uncertainties mentioned above.
 After all, these weapons are remotely-controlled and, hence, don’t require human intervention on the battlefield either.
 Both autonomous and semi-autonomous weapons locate, select, and attack human targets without putting at risk a soldier’s life and without being subject to human emotions and exhaustion.
 Both weapons can target more precisely and at higher speeds, and so they are better killing tools than humans.